cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 txfee;
 senderProfileJSON,1024,Ta..xProfile; { TAU: Ta..x; relay:relay multiaddress: {}; telegram:/t/...; IPFS signature on TAU to proof its association. // verifier can decode siganture to get public key then hash to ipfs address-QM...; };

-thread; if thread equal null, it is a new File. otherwise, it is a seeding mark with comments link to FileRoot/Nounce. // in app, we provide options for pause seeding or delete seeding file
-FileDescJSON,1024;//{ "file tx has to have File upload"}, no support for indepandent nick name tx, these info is sent along other tx.
+file command; if command is "create", it is a new File. otherwise, it is command, it is a seeding -l FileRoot/Nounce. // in app, we provide options for pause seeding or delete seeding file - i FileDescJSON,1024;//{ "file tx has to have File upload"}, no support for indepandent nick name tx, these info is sent along other tx.
-FileRoot = newNode.hamp_put(1-10000, sections of data);
+FileRoot = newNode.hamp_put(1-10000, sections of data);   file nouce yes / no File Size,32;
-File Size,32;
 tx sender signature;
 // regarding the File processing